- Acute myeloid leukaemia (AML)

 Blood is pumped around your body to provide oxygen and nutrients to your tissues, and to remove waste products.
 It is made up of blood cells carried in a clear fluid called plasma.

-All three types of blood cells have a limited life span and need to be continually replaced.
+All blood cells live for a limited time and need to be continually replaced.
 Most are made in the bone marrow, which is the spongy part in the centre of the bones.

 There are two families of blood stem cells:

-- lymphoid stem cells – develop into lymphoblast cells and then into lymphocytes, which are a type of white blood cell.
+- lymphoid stem cells – develop into white blood cells called lymphocytes, which are an important part of the immune system